HarshaDhawale-learn/Digital-Clock/README.md

 - More interactive UI elements

 ## 🙌 Acknowledgement
-This project was built as part of practicing frontend development and UI design.
+This project was built as part of practicing frontend development and UI design